- Jobber Blueprint /

 - Plumbing equipment: Commercial settings require larger plumbing equipment to move water throughout the building.
 This means commercial plumbers can expect to work on bigger boilers, site sewer lines, and lift stations that require an understanding of extremely complex plumbing systems.

-- Customer service: Residential plumbers are working in a client’s home and need to provide a higher level of customer service to educate the homeowner of the problem at hand and the solution they’ve provided.
+- Customer service: Residential plumbers work in a client’s home and need to provide a higher level of customer service to educate the homeowner about the problem at hand and the solution they’ve provided.
 Commercial plumbers, on the other hand, work in a larger setting and often have little to no communication with the building owner on-site.

 3. Service and repair plumber

 Service and repair plumbers are called specifically to troubleshoot and repair plumbing systems in both residential and commercial settings.
-They have strong problem-solving skills and the know-how to fix a variety of plumbing issues.
+They have strong problem-solving skills and know how to fix a variety of plumbing issues on the spot.
+Similar to residential plumbers, service plumbers often earn around $35 per hour.

 Service and repair plumbers perform professional plumbing services like: